From ZK-first to AT Protocol — our path to DDS

 What we learned: the adoption gap

 People want to sign up with their email.
 Or their phone number.
 Or "Sign in with Google."
-They don't want to manage cryptographic keys, scan QR codes for device pairing, or understand what a ZK nullifier is.
+They don't want to download a third-party wallet, scan their passport, or understand what ZK is.
 We believe we'll get there one day, but the market is far from ready.

 We also encountered credential fragmentation.
 Each protocol has its own identity system, its own key format, its own account model.
 Building a meta-protocol that bridges all of them is theoretically possible — we loosely designed it in theory with Racine — but in practice, the integration surface is enormous and the R&D required to make it work would be excessive for our small team.

-ZK MUST be part of the solution, but the whole authentication system cannot reliably be built on ZK alone, and hard-privacy isn't the most important to optimize for.
+While ZK must be part of the solution, we learnt that the whole authentication system cannot reliably be built on ZK alone, and hard-privacy isn't the most important to optimize for.
 What matters more is ease of use, flexibility, interoperability, transparency and verifiability.

 Why AT Protocol